-- e.g. registration, documentation and storage period, and procurement of the records at any time and on-line access to the records in Denmark, and - storage of all descriptions of the system applied etc. and necessary codes etc. in Denmark, and - ensuring that the accounting records can be printed in hard copy (paper or micro film in a readable form) or be made available in other recognized file format.
+e.g. registration, documentation, and storage period, procurement of the records at any time and on-line access to the records, and either

+- storage of all descriptions of the system applied and necessary codes etc. or of bookkeeping procedures applied (hereunder for ongoing registrations of transactions and for adequate storage of accounting records and the responsible for this), and - ensuring that the accounting records can be printed in hard copy (paper or micro film in a readable form) or be made available in other recognized file format.